agile-ts/agile/CONTRIBUTING.md

 If you're interested in contributing to AgileTs, this document might make the process for you easier.

-The [Open Source Guides](https://opensource.guide/) website has a collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open source project.
+The [Open Source Guides](https://opensource.guide/) website has a collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open-source project.
 Contributors and people new to open source will find the following guides especially useful:

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)